 Now we (try to) explain why the concept of a weight structure is important for motives.
 Recall that weight structures are natural counterparts of $t$-structures for triangulated categories; they allow 'decomposing' objects of a triangulated $\cu$ into Postnikov towers whose 'factors' belong to the {\it heart} $\hw$ of $w$.
 Weight structures were introduced in \cite{bws} (and independently in \cite{konk}).
-They were thoroughly studied and applied to motives (over perfect fields) in \cite{bws}; in \cite{bger} a {\it Gersten} weight structure for a certain category $\gds\supset \dmge(k)$ was constructed; see also the survey preprint \cite{bsurv}.
+They were thoroughly studied and applied to motives (over perfect fields) in \cite{bws}; in \cite{bger} a {\it Gersten} weight structure on a certain category $\gds\supset \dmge(k)$ was constructed; see also the survey preprint \cite{bsurv}.

 The Chow weight structure yields certain weights for any (co)homology of motives.
 Note here: 'classical' methods of working with motives often fail (at our present level of knowledge) since they usually depend on (various) 'standard' motivic conjectures.
-In particular, the 'classical' way to define weights for a motif $M$ is to construct a motif $M_s$ such that $H^i(M_s)\cong W_{s}H^i(X)$ (for all $i\in \z$ and a fixed $s$; here $H$ is either singular or \'etale cohomology, and $W_{s}-$ denotes the $s$-th level of the weight filtration for the corresponing mixed Hodge structure or mixed Galois module).
-It is scarcely possible to do this without constructing a certain (conjectural!) motivic $t$-structure for $DM(-)$.
-For instance, in order to find such $M_s$ for motives of smooth projective varieties one requires the so-called Chow-Kunneth decompositions; hence this completely out of reach at the moment.
+In particular, the 'classical' way to define weights for a motif $M$ is to construct a motif $M_s$ such that $H^i(M_s)\cong W_{s}H^i(X)$ (for all $i\in \z$ and a fixed $s$; here $H$ is either singular or \'etale cohomology, and $W_{s}(-)$ denotes the $s$-th level of the weight filtration for the corresponding mixed Hodge structure or mixed Galois module).
+It is scarcely possible to do this without constructing a certain motivic $t$-structure on $DM(-)$ (whose existence is very much conjectural at the moment).
+For instance, in order to find such $M_s$ for motives of smooth projective varieties one requires the so-called Chow-Kunneth decompositions; hence this is completely out of reach at our present level of knowledge.